tmerr/datastructures/hashtable/Readme.md

 | xhashtable_it xhashtable_it_create(xhashtable \*table) | Create an iterator for the given hash table. |
 | bool xhashtable_it_next(xhashtable_it \*it, KTYPE \*outKey, VTYPE \*outVal) | Gets the next element from the iterator.
 Returns false (and leaves outKey and outVal unmodified) when the end of the iterator is reached. |

 This was as much about generics as it was about hash tables so I haven't got around to benchmarking and am not too worried about performance overall.
 Also, disclaimer, the prime.c found in this repository is [from the internet](http://stackoverflow.com/a/5694432/1546343).
+Also, see test.c for example usage.